 As discussed, the only effective treatment for heartworm disease in dogs is a series of injections of melarsomine.

 For some reason, a few years ago, coconut oil emerged as a fabled silver bullet in pet care.
-My clients were using coconut oil to try to treat everything from heartworm disease to allergies to skin infections.
-Coconut oil can be used as a moisturizer (I’ve sometimes recommended it for older dogs with crusting on top of their noses), but its usefulness is more limited than the internet would have you believe.
+My clients were using coconut oil to try to treat everything from heartworm disease to allergies to skin infections (i.e. pyoderma in dogs).
+You can use coconut oil as a moisturizer (I’ve sometimes recommended it for older dogs with dry noses), but its usefulness is more limited than the internet would have you believe.
 I can say with confidence that coconut oil cannot cure heartworms in dogs.

 Again, as with all potential home treatments, consult your vet.